Share this article

 Mud Dock Café

-Your dog-friendly Bristol day out needs to include at least one view of the River Avon, and Mud Dock Café doesn’t disappoint.
+Your dog-friendly day out in Bristol needs to include at least one view of the River Avon, and Mud Dock Café doesn’t disappoint.
 Enjoy the warehouse vibe, tuck into tapas and get some quality time with your four-legged friends inside or out on the terrace.

 Location: 40 The Grove, Bristol BS1 4RB